 Chamonix/Mont Blanc (Wendy) – Wendy says: “From Chamonix, you can take the cog railway to the Mer du Glace glacier and ice cave, or enjoy the 360° views of three different countries from l'Aguille du Midi.
 Chamonix is an easy hour's drive from La Clusaz, so it makes a great day trip.
 Picnic at the top of the world or take your pick from the great variety of restaurants in town.”

 Tignes (Wendy) – Wendy says: “When the winter ski season seems too far away, Tignes is open for summer skiing on the glacier.
 The drive back in the afternoon is beautiful over the mountains and around the Lac de Roseland.
 Expect to be held up by cows and and photo opportunities!”

-Yvoire (Wendy) – Wendy says: “A medieval walled village with great shops, galleries, and restaurants, plus the option to take a short boat ride to Switzerland.”
+Yvoire (Wendy) – Wendy says: “A medieval walled village with great shops, galleries, wine bars and restaurants, plus the option to take a short boat ride to Switzerland.”

 Geneva (Celine) – Celine says: “Just 30 minutes along the motorway, Geneva is worth a day trip.
 The lake, museums, shops, bars and restaurants — it’s a city with a really international feel where there is always something happening (concerts, festivals, exhibitions).”

 Julia - Buy local fresh products from any village market and head to the top of a mountain for a picnic, completely alone, then have a snooze in the shade.